Ukrainian Art Nouveau: Kiev

 The first house built in Kiev in the Ukrainian Art Nouveau style was the house of I. I. Shchitkivskyi at 4 Poltavska Street (1907–1908).
 This ordinary two-story house was made of wood and faced with brick, and had a flat façade with seven windows per floor.

-It was in Kiev that the first engineering structure in the UAM style was built — the building of the city sewage treatment plant in Saperna Slobidka (architect Mykola Damilosvky).
+It was in Kiev that the first engineering structure in the UAM style was built — the building of the city sewage treatment plant in Saperna Slobidka (architect Mykola Damilovsky).
 A narodnyi dim in the village of Kryve was also built according to his design.

 The architecture of the Kiev center is characterized by a more developed rationalist direction of the UAM.

 The residential building at 8 Pankivska Street was built by the architect Mykola Shekhonin by order of the doctor Yosyp Yurkevych.

 Another building in Pankivska Street was redesigned in the Ukrainian Art Nouveau style by Vasyl Krychevsky on the order of its owner, historian Mykhailo Hrushevsky.
 The building was destroyed as a result of shelling by Russian Bolsheviks in 1918.